scg-unibe-ch/ese2016-team7/documentation/srs.md

 **System Overview**
 The SRS contains descriptions of the product in general terms and from user perspective in chapter 2.
 It is described what the system has to be able to do for the user, how the user can interact with the system.
 The customer can read this to determine whether all the interactions he wants to be possible between the user and the system are appropriately included in this document.
 A list of the requirements, functional and non-functional alike, can be found in chapter 3.
-There the functionalities the system needs in order to fulfill the descripitons in chapter 2 are written down.
+There the functionalities the system needs in order to fulfill the descriptions in chapter 2 are written down.
 Developers can read this to determine how to best design the system and what they have to implement.

 **References**
 System_as_is.md: Found on Github on ese2016-team7 under documentation.